pinpox/lollypops/README.md

 - Fully flake compatible

 ## Usage
-## WORK IN PROGRESS

-Not usable yet.
-Development ongoing.
-It may change and any time.
-It may destroy your system or burn everything to the ground.

-(PR's welcome)

-(did you read the above?)

 After configuration (see below) you will be able to run lollypops passing it one or more arguments to specify which tasks to run.
 To see what tasks are avaiable